Stay safer on free Wi-Fi

 Most devices will have an auto-connect feature, allowing them to connect automatically if you’re in range of Wi-Fi.
 Make sure this feature is switched off so you don’t accidentally connect to an open or another public Wi-Fi network you previously joined.

-Stay safer on free Wi-Fi with Norton Secure VPN
+Stay safer on free Wi-Fi with Norton VPN

 It’s essential to exercise caution when using public networks.
 Your digital privacy should always be a top priority.
 By being aware of the risks, understanding the importance of encryption, and following best practices, you can significantly reduce the threats of free public Wi-Fi.